The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Cenote Cristalino

-Cenote Cristalino sits right along the highway between Playa del Carmen and Tulum, making it one of the most convenient cenotes to visit if you are based in Playa.
-It is an open-air cenote with stunning turquoise water, surrounded by jungle and limestone outcrops.
-The cenote has a natural shelf around parts of the edge that creates a shallow wading area -- not as extensive as Cenote Azul, but enough for cautious younger swimmers to get comfortable.
+Cenote Cristalino sits right along the highway between Playa del Carmen and Tulum, making it one of the most convenient cenotes to visit if you're based in Playa.
+Open-air cenote with stunning turquoise water, surrounded by jungle and limestone outcrops.
+The cenote has a natural shelf around parts of the edge that creates a shallow wading area - not as extensive as Cenote Azul, but enough for cautious younger swimmers to get comfortable.

-The real draw for families at Cenote Cristalino is the cliff jumping.
-There are several natural platforms at different heights, from a gentle two-foot ledge perfect for first-timers up to a higher cliff that will make your teenager's day.
-The deep water below the jumping points is clear enough to see the bottom, which gives nervous jumpers the confidence that there is nothing lurking below.
+The real draw at Cenote Cristalino is the cliff jumping.
+Several natural platforms at different heights, from a gentle two-foot ledge perfect for first-timers up to a higher cliff that will make your teenager's day.
+The deep water below is clear enough to see the bottom, which gives nervous jumpers the confidence that there's nothing lurking below.

 Cenote Cristalino is part of a small complex that includes a second cenote nearby.
-Your entrance fee covers both, so plan to spend a full morning exploring.
-Pack your valuables in a waterproof dry bag and leave it at the edge of the cenote while you swim -- there are no lockers here, and I have heard stories about belongings going missing from unattended bags.
+Your entrance fee covers both, so plan to spend a full morning.
+Pack your valuables in a waterproof dry bag and leave it at the edge of the cenote while you swim.
+There are no lockers here.

 The Best Family-Friendly Cenotes Near Valladolid

-Cenote Zaci holds a special place in my heart because it is located right in the middle of Valladolid, the charming colonial town that I think every family visiting the Yucatan should spend at least one night in.
+Cenote Zací holds a special place in my heart because it's located right in the middle of Valladolid - the charming colonial town that I think every family visiting the Yucatán should spend at least one night in.
 You can literally walk here from the main plaza.
-It is a large, semi-open cenote inside a cave, with a dramatic opening in the ceiling that lets in natural light.
-The setting is spectacular -- hanging stalactites, lush greenery cascading down the walls, and small black catfish swimming in the water below.
+It's a large, semi-open cenote inside a cave, with a dramatic opening in the ceiling that lets in natural light.
+The setting is spectacular - hanging stalactites, lush greenery cascading down the walls, and small black catfish swimming below.

-I should be honest: Cenote Zaci is more of a look-and-appreciate cenote for families with very young children.
+I should be honest: Cenote Zací is more of a look-and-appreciate cenote for families with very young kids.
 The water is deep, the entry is via steep stairs, and there are no shallow areas.
 Older kids who are strong swimmers will have a blast, but toddlers and non-swimmers are better off admiring from the viewing platform.
-The platform itself is worth the visit -- it juts out over the cenote and gives you an incredible perspective on the scale of these formations.
+The platform itself is worth the visit - it juts out over the cenote and gives you an incredible perspective on the scale of these formations.

 The entrance fee is modest, and the cenote has a small restaurant overlooking the water where you can have lunch.
-This makes it an easy, low-commitment stop during a day of exploring Valladolid.
+An easy, low-commitment stop during a day exploring Valladolid.

-Cenote Suytun is the cenote you have probably seen on social media a thousand times -- the one with the single beam of light shining down through a circular opening onto a stone platform in the center of an underground pool.
-It is absolutely as dramatic in person as it looks in photos, and walking down the stone pathway into the cave is a genuinely awe-inspiring experience for adults and kids alike.
+Cenote Suytún is the cenote you've probably seen on social media a thousand times - the one with the single beam of light shining down through a circular opening onto a stone platform in the center of an underground pool.
+It's absolutely as dramatic in person as it looks in photos, and walking down the stone pathway into the cave is a genuinely awe-inspiring experience for adults and kids alike.

-Here is the thing about Suytun with kids, though.
-It is primarily a photography cenote.
-The main platform is for taking photos, and there is a constant line of people waiting their turn.
-Swimming is allowed in the surrounding water, but it is deep, dark, and cool -- this is a full cave cenote with no natural light except that single beam.
-My kids found the swimming area a bit eerie, though they loved the photo platform.
+Here's the thing about Suytún with kids, though.
+It's primarily a photography cenote.
+The main platform is for taking photos, and there's a constant line of people waiting their turn.
+Swimming is allowed in the surrounding water, but it's deep, dark, and cool.
+This is a full cave cenote with no natural light except that single beam.
+Mateo found the swimming area a bit eerie, though he loved the photo platform.

-I recommend Suytun as a quick stop -- go for the photos, let the kids experience the drama of walking underground, and then head to a cenote with better swimming.
-It is only about 15 minutes from Valladolid, so it pairs well with Cenote Zaci or the Cuzama cenotes.
+I recommend Suytún as a quick stop.
+Go for the photos, let the kids experience the drama of walking underground, then head to a cenote with better swimming.
+It's only about 15 minutes from Valladolid, so it pairs well with Cenote Zací or the Cuzamá cenotes.

 Underground cave cenote with sunlight streaming through an opening onto crystal clear water in Mexico

-If your family is based in Merida, the Cuzama cenotes are an absolute must.
-This is not just a cenote visit -- it is an adventure.
-You ride a horse-drawn cart along old narrow-gauge rail tracks through the jungle to reach a series of three cenotes.
-My kids still say the cart ride was one of the highlights of our entire trip to Mexico.
-The tracks were originally built for the henequen haciendas, and the rickety, bumpy ride through the trees feels like stepping back in time.
+If your family is based in Mérida, the Cuzamá cenotes are an absolute must.
+This isn't just a cenote visit - it's an adventure.
+You ride a horse-drawn cart along old narrow-gauge rail tracks (left over from the henequen sisal-plantation days) through the jungle to reach a series of three cenotes.
+Mateo still says the cart ride was one of the highlights of our entire trip to Mexico.
+The rickety, bumpy ride through the trees feels like stepping back into another century.

-The three cenotes at Cuzama are all underground, accessed by climbing down steep, sometimes rickety wooden ladders.
-This is where I need to be straight with you: these cenotes are not for families with very young children or anyone with mobility concerns.
-The ladders are real ladders, some of them nearly vertical, and the steps can be slippery.
-My general rule is that if your child can climb a tall playground ladder confidently and independently, they can handle Cuzama.
+The three cenotes at Cuzamá are all underground, accessed by climbing down steep, sometimes rickety wooden ladders.
+I need to be straight with you: these aren't for families with very young kids or anyone with mobility concerns.
+The ladders are real ladders, some nearly vertical, and the steps can be slippery.
+My rule: if your child can climb a tall playground ladder confidently and independently, they can handle Cuzamá.
 If they still need a hand on stairs, wait a year or two.

-The cenotes themselves are worth every rung of those ladders.
-The water is impossibly clear, the caverns are enormous, and you will likely have them almost to yourself if you go on a weekday.
-For families with kids who can handle the climb, the Cuzama cenotes offer the most authentic, least touristy cenote experience in the Yucatan.
-Bring a kids' underwater camera for this one -- the photos from inside the caves are absolutely magical, and letting kids document their own adventure makes the experience even more meaningful.
+The cenotes themselves are worth every rung.
+The water is impossibly clear, the caverns are enormous, and you'll likely have them almost to yourself on a weekday.
+For families with kids who can handle the climb, the Cuzamá cenotes offer the most authentic, least touristy cenote experience in the Yucatán.
+Bring a kids' underwater camera - the photos from inside the caves are absolutely magical, and letting kids document their own adventure makes it even more meaningful.

 Essential Safety Tips for Visiting Cenotes with Kids